hannob/jitsivuln/README.md

 jitsivuln
 =========

-Quick and dirty script to scan for Jitsi Meet instances with default XMPP accounts with the password "passw0rd".
+Quick and dirty Python script to scan for Jitsi Meet instances with default XMPP accounts with the password "passw0rd".

 See the "Important security notice" here: